IN THE MOUNTAINS OF FIRE

 Now!
 Recklessly I shrill her signal—let any Purple Mantle among the soldiers shiver with fear in the moonless night for all the good it’ll do him.
 I watch from a tree as my soldier runs zigzagging right into camp and hurls an arc of sparks clear to the tent they’d pitched on the highest ground.
 Two more molotovs follow in seconds, even as the uncaged pigeons flee, some of them on fire.
 The explosions nearly drown out the gunfire, but I watch the blood fountain from the vantage of my perch.
 It doesn’t stop her yet; she splashes out a fan of flammable liquid that kindles in midair, laughing as two soldiers grab her.
 Then she wriggles free while one man sinks cursing to the ground in his own blood-pool and the other tries to staunch the wound.

-Now, by her bloody knife, she rips up a rag of burning canvas for her hellish flag and staggers from tent to tent, exceeding her instructions, before more soldiers run out, all gunning for her at once.
+Now, by a slash of her bloody knife, she rips up a rag of burning canvas for her hellish flag and staggers from tent to tent, exceeding her instructions, before more soldiers run out, all gunning for her at once.
 She shouldn’t still run with so many wounds, but she keeps on like the Bard’s Uncle Simon till finally, her skirt now on fire, she throws her ragged body onto the camp standard and screams with laughter as the flames leap up her chosen stake to devour the Charadocian flag.